charles9861/Autcad-connect/Setup.md

-Connecting AutoCAD drawing elements (such as blocks or objects) to an external database while managing custom attributes is a common requirement in fields like architecture, engineering, and construction.
+oConnecting AutoCAD drawing elements (such as blocks or objects) to an external database while managing custom attributes is a common requirement in fields like architecture, engineering, and construction.
 This approach enables data centralization, automation, and better version control.

 Here’s a detailed step-by-step strategy for connecting AutoCAD elements to an external database (e.g., MySQL, SQL Server, or SQLite) using AutoCAD’s APIs and attributes.